sbdzdz/sebastiandziadzio.github.io/_posts/2017-08-02-vector-space-models.md

  [1 1 0 1 1 1]
  [1 0 1 0 0 1]]
 ```
-Nice!
-Of course, we can see the vocabulary as well:
+Neat!
+Of course, we can access the vocabulary as well:

 ```python
 vocabulary = vectorizer.get_feature_names()